CLUB COLOURS

 “… broad hoops of black, crimson and gold, and will, no doubt, look most imposing in the field …”

-THE COLOURS OF THE WALLAROO FC were known famously throughout the rugby-playing colonies of NSW, Queensland and New Zealand—gold, crimson and black in hooped jerseys and socks, with white trousers (‘knickerbockers’).
+THE COLOURS OF THE WALLAROO FC were known famously throughout the Rugby-playing colonies of NSW, Queensland and New Zealand—gold, crimson and black in hooped jerseys and socks, with white trousers (‘knickerbockers’).

 There was no dark secret behind the choice of these colours for the club, which were first used in season 1876, other than a tri-coloured jersey was still new to the colonies, elaborate and expensive.